 Wonderfruit debuted 3 years ago with a line-up unlike anything Asia had ever seen before.
 It rolled out the red carpet for names like Fat Freddy’s Drop, Little Dragon, Seth Troxler, Jamie Jones, Damian Lazarus, Soul Clap, Nick Monaco, José González, The Gaslamp Killer, Woodkid, De La Soul and more, making the festival feel like something straight out of the UK or North America.
 The problem was Wonderfruit is in Thailand and the spirit and soul of the line-up didn’t reflect this.

 In its second year, Wonderfruit’s line-up was scaled down significantly.
 It saw Yasiin Bey (who cancelled at the last minute), Jon Hopkins x Chris Levine who presented the IY_Project, Rhye, Com Truise, HVOB and No Regular Play top billed.
 People were hardly smitten with the bill and even I had planned to sit it out but at the last minute had a change of heart.
-By the time I arrived the second day was in full swing and I had barely made it past the parking lot when I was overcome with regret.
-The entry lights dovetailing into a vibrant vista of The Fields immediately enamored me and I knew I had made a mistake not coming for the full festival.
+By the time I arrived the second day was in full swing and I had barely made it past the parking lot when regret overcame me.
+The entry lights dovetailing into a vibrant vista of The Fields instantly enamored me and I knew right then I had made a mistake not coming for the full festival.

 Wonderfruit is readied, aimed and fired for bon vivants with a permissive taste in music as it offers a unique alternative to a world oversaturated with festivals.
 It provides festival goers with an immersive and exploratory experience in music, art, food, health, wellness, talks, workshops and adventures.
 And in the same way that Wonderfruit encourages you to explore all of its pillars, it asks you to put your faith and trust in them and explore all the unexplored sonic soundscapes that it has spent months carefully curating.
 In doing that, Wonderfruit will easily become your experience of the year, if you give it a chance.